blinklet/blog-posts/containerlab-network-emulator/containerlab.md

 ## Persistent configuration

-Containerlab does not save the configuration files for Linux containers.
-However, it will [save configuration files for some other kinds of nodes](https://containerlab.srlinux.dev/manual/conf-artifacts/), such as the [Nokia SR linux](https://containerlab.srlinux.dev/manual/kinds/srl/) kind.
+Containerlab will [import and save configuration files for some  kinds of nodes](https://containerlab.srlinux.dev/manual/conf-artifacts/), such as the [Nokia SR linux](https://containerlab.srlinux.dev/manual/kinds/srl/) kind.
+However, Linux containers only have access to standard Docker tools like volume mounting, although Containerlab facilitates mounting volumes by allowing users to specifify bind mounts in the lab topology file.

-Users who build labs from Linux containers must reconfigure the lab every time it is restarted or must bind configuration files that have hard-coded configurations to each container.

-In this section, I will show you how to integrate configuration files into the lab directory and topology file so you can start a lab in a defined initial state.

 ### Persistent configuration for FRR routers